PimousDev/PasswordGenerator/README.md

 ## License
 Password Generator (Web app)
-Copyright &copy; 2025 - Pimous Dev.
+Copyright &copy; 2025 - Pimous Dev. (https://www.pimous.dev/)

 1. Copy, distribution, derivative works or reuse of **the designs, the branding and the themes of Pimous Dev.** is PROHIBITED (⚠️).

-2. **This web app** is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+2. **This web app** is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3 as published by the Free Software Foundation.
 <br><br>
 The latter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A